Kenny Easley

-Kenneth Mason Easley Jr. (born January 15, 1959) is an American former professional football player who was a strong safety in the National Football League (NFL) for seven seasons during the 1980s.
+Kenneth Mason Easley Jr. (January 15, 1959 – November 14, 2025) was an American professional football player who was a safety in the National Football League (NFL) for seven seasons from 1981 to 1987.
 He played college football for the UCLA Bruins and was a three-time consensus All-American.
-A first-round pick in the 1981 NFL Draft, Easley played professionally for the NFL's Seattle Seahawks from 1981 to 1987.
-Easley has been considered to be among the best defensive backs during his era and one of the Seahawks' all-time greatest players.
+He was selected in the first round of the 1981 NFL draft by the Seattle Seahawks, for whom he played his entire career.
+Nicknamed "the Enforcer", Easley has been considered among the greatest defensive backs of his era and as one of the Seahawks' greatest players.

-Easley was one of Seahawks' defensive unit leaders and one of the finest defensive players in the NFL during the 1980s.
-In 1984, Easley was named the NFL Defensive Player of the Year by the Associated Press.
-He was a four-time All–Pro selection and was elected to the Pro Bowl five times in his career.
-Easley's career ended after the 1987 season, when he was diagnosed with severe kidney disease.
+Easley was a leader of the Seahawks' defense and was named the NFL Defensive Player of the Year in 1984.
+He was a four-time All-Pro selection and was elected to the Pro Bowl five times in his career.
+Easley's career ended after the 1987 season when he was diagnosed with severe kidney disease.

-After retirement, Easley owned a Cadillac dealership and later, the Norfolk Nighthawks AF2 team from 1999 to 2003.
-In 1998, he was inducted into the Virginia Sports Hall of Fame.
-In 2017, he was voted into the Pro Football Hall of Fame.
+After retirement, Easley owned a Cadillac dealership and, later, the Norfolk Nighthawks team from 1999 to 2003.
+He was inducted into the Virginia Sports Hall of Fame in 1998 and was voted into the Pro Football Hall of Fame in 2017.

-Early years
+Early life

-Born and raised in Chesapeake, Virginia, Easley graduated from its Oscar F. Smith High School in 1977.
-He was the first player in the history of Virginia high school football to rush and pass for over 1,000 yards in a single season, and was named as an all-state and All-American selection at quarterback.
-In 1996, Oscar F. Smith High School honored Easley and two other football graduates Ed Beard and Steve DeLong by naming its football stadium "Beard–DeLong–Easley Field" on September 6.
+Born on January 15, 1959, Kenny Easley was raised in Chesapeake, Virginia.
+He had sisters and his mother's name was Juanita.
+He graduated from its Oscar F. Smith High School in 1977.
+He was the first player in the history of Virginia high-school football to rush and pass for more than 1,000 yards in a single season, and was an all-state and All-American selection at quarterback.
+In 1996, Oscar F. Smith High School honored Easley and fellow graduates Ed Beard and Steve DeLong by naming its football stadium Beard-DeLong-Easley Field on September 6.

 College career

-Allegedly recruited by 350 colleges, Easley selected University of California, Los Angeles (UCLA) and played for the Bruins football team.
-He started ten games as a true freshman in 1977, recording nine interceptions and was named to his first all Pac-10 squad.
-His 93 tackles established a school-record for tackles by a true freshman.
-Later, he became the first player in conference history to be honored as all-conference for four consecutive years.
-Playing from 1977 to 1980, Easley finished his college career with a school-record 19 interceptions and 324 tackles, along with 45 punt returns for 454 yards.
+Recruited by as many as 350 colleges, Easley selected the University of California, Los Angeles (UCLA) and played for the Bruins football team.
+He started ten games as a true freshman in 1977, recording nine interceptions and was named to his first All-Pac-10 squad.
+His 93 tackles established a school record for tackles by a true freshman.
+He later became the first player in conference history to be honored as all-conference for four consecutive years.
+Playing from 1977 to 1980, Easley finished his college career with a school-record 19 interceptions and 374 tackles, along with 45 punt returns for 454 yards.

-Easley was a three-time consensus All-American selection (1978, 1979, 1980) and finished ninth in the Heisman Trophy balloting in 1980.
-His No. 5 jersey was retired by the Bruins, and in 1991 he was elected to the UCLA Athletics Hall of Fame and the College Football Hall of Fame.
-He also played basketball at the junior varsity level for UCLA and was selected by the Chicago Bulls in the tenth round of the 1981 NBA Draft but did not play.
+Easley was a three-time consensus All-American selection (1978, 1979, 1980) and finished ninth in the Heisman Trophy balloting in 1980, when he recorded 105 tackles as a senior.
+He also played basketball at the junior-varsity level for UCLA and was selected by the Chicago Bulls in the tenth round of the 1981 NBA draft, but he did not play professionally.